krismanaya/udacity_data_analyst/project_3/osm_src/readme.md

 GROUP BY ways_tags.value
 ORDER BY name ASC;
 ```
 Notice how Jamba Juice, Dos Coyotes, Subway and Togo's is on there?
-Beacause it's 'Cafe'..
+Because it's 'Cafe'..
 I would disagree with that.
 ```
 Ambrosia Cafe